johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Bee sting: bodies response to the action worse than the initial attack.

-- Interesting fact: Hebrew only example of a language that died out, was dead for thousands of years then came back and now is the 1st language of millions of people.
+- Hebrew only example of a language that died out, was dead for thousands of years then came back and now is the 1st language of millions of people.

 - One of the best ways of talking to yourself is to talk with other people.
 And its important to talk to yourself to know what you think.

-- Interesting Point: Assimilation  is Annihilation as far as culture is concerned.
+- Assimilation  is Annihilation as far as culture is concerned.

 - Facts about Hitler:
-   > Used to have regular mustache, trimmed version was something WWI so their gas masks sealed properly.
+   - Used to have regular mustache, trimmed version was something WWI so their gas masks sealed properly.
-   > Keeping the trimmed mustache was a signal to his audience that he was a warrior and that the was still being fought.
+   - Keeping the trimmed mustache was a signal to his audience that he was a warrior and that the was still being fought.

 - The holocaust is essentially/almost like a religious event.
-   > Happened seemingly out of nowhere/ taboos against asking why/how.
+   - Happened seemingly out of nowhere/ taboos against asking why/how.

 - Thoughts on hiring (Jocko)

-   > Hire for capacity/raw talent NOT experience.
+   - Hire for capacity/raw talent NOT experience.

-   > Generalized skills almost always superior to specialized.
+   - Generalized skills almost always superior to specialized.

-   > When recruiting for special forces, no one has experience
+   - When recruiting for special forces, no one has experience

-   > Personnel selection is Art not science
+   - Personnel selection is Art not science

-   > Q: "What if we train them and they leave ?"
+   - Q: "What if we train them and they leave ?"
 A: "What if we dont and they stay?"

-   > Personnel is your biggest asset.
+   - Personnel is your biggest asset.

-   > Personnel development should be your primary mission
+   - Personnel development should be your primary mission

-   > "I'm just providing cover fire for my team"
+   - "I'm just providing cover fire for my team"

 - Thought on how to be "a man" (Jocko)

-  > Do things (Fix things/get out in nature/ etc)
+  - Do things (Fix things/get out in nature/ etc)

-  > Learn things (Read books / develop skills)
+  - Learn things (Read books / develop skills)

-  > Work out (Get strong)
+  - Work out (Get strong)

-  > Learn how to fight (ju jitsu)
+  - Learn how to fight (ju jitsu)

 - Humans take evolutionary path such that a lot of development happens after birth.
 New borns are essentially still fetuses.
-"Worms" that only really eat defecate, sleep and cry)
+"Worms" that only really eat defecate, sleep and cry.

-- Cultural-level sublimation: Socially unacceptable impulses are substitute for symbolic acts. eg: head-hunting replaces ritual cannibalism replaces casual cannibalism.
+- Cultural-level sublimation:

+  > Socially unacceptable impulses are substitute for symbolic acts. eg: head-hunting replaces ritual cannibalism replaces casual cannibalism.
 Pinker argues that manners and rules of high-society has a similar "taming" effect.

-- Original Thinking: "Ill surely take the older well-worn path, but if I find a shorter, smoother way, Ill blaze a trail there.
+- Original Thinking:

+  > "Ill surely take the older well-worn path, but if I find a shorter, smoother way, Ill blaze a trail there.
 The ones who pioneered these paths are our guides, not our masters.
 Truth is open to everyone" - Seneca Today's conservative ideas where once controversial, cutting-edge, and innovative.

-- Police Violence: Police should be allowed to use choke holds.
-Much safer than tasers (where head can hit ground) and much more effective if you know what your doing.

 - Social media (From Social Dilemma)
    > Lies and captures our attention for profit.